usgs/pestpp/documentation/pestpp_users_manual.md

 *OBJNME* and *OBJMETH*

-OBJNME is a character string and the name of the objective function being minimized ($f_{0}$ in Equation 11.1).
+OBJNME is a character string and the name of the objective function being minimized (*f*<sub>0</sub> in Equation 11.1).
 This name must coincide with an observation group name specified in the PEST control file.
 OBJMETH determines whether the objective function represents a sum of squares (i.e., for calibration) or a general objective function that should be comprised of a single “observation” which comprises the objective function itself.
 For the former, OBJMETH should be set to 1, and for the latter, set to 2.
 A user may wish to produce their own post-processed objective function value given a set of decision variables, e.g., for maximizing remediation of a contaminated site.
 In this case, the user should input their calculated objective function as a single “observation” comprising the objective function seen by PESTPP-PSO with OBJMETH set to 2.
 This will be common for problems that are not calibration problems, and thus do not need a sum of squared residuals.

 *CONNME, CONMETH,* and *UPLIM*

-CONNME is a character variable that defines the names of the constraints that are to be maintained during optimization ($f_{i}$ in Equation 11.1).
+CONNME is a character variable that defines the names of the constraints that are to be maintained during optimization (*f<sub>i</sub>* in Equation 11.1).
 Each CONNME must correspond with an observation group in the PEST control file.
 CONMETH is similar to OBJMETH and determines if a constraint is comprised of a sum of squared residuals (enter a 1), or a general constraint that is treated as is (enter a 2).
-UPLIM is simply the upper limit applied to that constraint ($b_{i}$ in Equation 11.1).
+UPLIM is simply the upper limit applied to that constraint (*b<sub>i</sub>* in Equation 11.1).
 Constraints with a lower limit can be converted to ones with an upper limit by simply multiplying the constraint value and its associated lower limit value by a -1.

 ### <a id='s14-5-3' />11.2.3 Pareto Mode